Sub-orbital spaceflight: Crewed sub-orbital spaceflights

 Above 100 km (62.14 mi) in altitude.

+Crewed vertically-launched suborbital flights

+Most manned rocket flights were either orbital spaceflights or flights of rocket-powered aircraft, which were launched horizontally.
+Manned vertically launched suborbital flights were before the first launch of New Shepard rare and often the result of a failure of a manned rocket for orbital spaceflight.
+The following list shows all manned vertically launched suborbital rocket flights.

 Future of crewed sub-orbital spaceflight

 Private companies such as Virgin Galactic, Armadillo Aerospace (reinvented as Exos Aerospace), Airbus, Blue Origin and Masten Space Systems are taking an interest in sub-orbital spaceflight, due in part to ventures like the Ansari X Prize.
 NASA and others are experimenting with scramjet-based hypersonic aircraft which may well be used with flight profiles that qualify as sub-orbital spaceflight.
 Non-profit entities like ARCASPACE and Copenhagen Suborbitals also attempt rocket-based launches.